 Speech therapy is never done inside a vacuum, and it takes a village to help your child through their communication journey.

-Speech therapy is never done inside a vacuum, and it takes a village to help your child through their communication journey.
+Speech therapy is never done inside a vacuum.
+Besides contacting a speech and language pathologist (SLP), it takes a village to help your child through their communication journey.
 While your child’s speech therapy sessions are of the utmost importance, so too is their therapy practice at home.
 Just remember that this practice is “added” and that it shouldn’t replace your child’s speech therapy sessions entirely.

-If you’d like for your child to make fast progress, then getting your extended family to be more involved and supportive of the speech therapy process could be the key you need to make this happen.
+If you’d like your child to make fast progress, then get your family involved and supportive of the speech therapy process.
 In fact, studies have shown that children with highly involved families generally move through speech therapy more quickly.

 Here’s How You and Your Family Members Can Help